phoenix-rtos/phoenix-rtos-doc/kernel/proc/sync.md

 Locks are used to synchronize access to critical sections inside kernel using scheduling mechanism.
 The main difference between locks and spinlocks is that they use passive waiting (removal from scheduler queues) instead of active waiting (iterations until spinlock value becomes non-zero).
-Locks can be used only when process subsystem is initializes and scheduler is working.
+Locks can be used only when process subsystem is initialized and scheduler is working.

-Each lock consist of spinlock, state variable and waiting queue.
+Each lock consists of spinlock, state variable and waiting queue.

 ## Conditional variables